jnozzi/cocoadev.com/markdown/NSSplitViewWithAspectRatio.md

 I think you had your [super adjustSubviews] for nothing there, and the splitview tended to move up within the window when resizing the window.
 I did have a similar need a while back; here's what I came up with (adapted your code above to keep it familiar to better see changes):

- @interface General/RatioSplitView : General/NSSplitView {
+ @interface RatioSplitView : NSSplitView {
     BOOL selfDrag;
  }
  -(id)init;
  @end

- @implementation General/RatioSplitView
+ @implementation RatioSplitView
  -(id)init
  {
     self=[super init];